-Author, Year, Program/Trial Name Overall Quality Rating Overall Rationale for Quality Rating Was method of randomization adequate? concealment adequate? balanced at baseline? andomization or selection?
-Comments Guyer et al, 2003 112 Minkovitz et al, 2007 113 (Healthy Steps for Young Children) fair This was a complex multisite study.
+3. Were Bias arising 1.
+Was method 2.
+Was group from Author, Year, Overall of allocation characteris- randomiza- Program/Trial Quality randomization concealment tics balanced tion or Name Rating Overall Rationale for Quality Rating adequate? adequate? at baseline? selection?
+Comments Guyer et al, 2003 115 Minkovitz et al, 2007 116 (Healthy Steps for Young Children) Fair This was a complex multisite study.
 The intervention entailed a defined core of interventions based on written protocols and guidelines.
 The program design provided for adapting elements of the package to the needs of the individual families.
 Some program components could have been implemented at control sites due to the spreading of best/new practices in the HS model.
-High attrition for longer-term outcomes Yes Yes Yes Low None Hardy and Streett, 1989 173 Poor Issues with randomization, blinding, characterization of the intervention inputs.
+High attrition for longer-term Yes Yes Yes Low None Hardy and Streett, 1989 173 Poor Issues with randomization, blinding, characterization of the intervention inputs.
 Probably no No Yes High Assignment to intervention and control groups was based on odd/even digits of infant medical record numbers.
 Authors ascertained that the children in the two groups were comparable.
 Infante-Rivard et al, 1989 174 Poor High risk of bias for randomization and attrition.
 Several domains with little or no information.
-No information No information No Inadequate randomization scheme used.
+No information No information No High Inadequate randomization scheme used.
 Authors state that a randomized block design was used, but there is no information on the methods for randomization itself.
 Also no allocation concealment.
-Baseline results suggest that randomization did not "w ork."
+Baseline results suggest that randomization did not "work."
 Mothers in G2 were slightly older than mothers in G1 and were more likely to live alone and to have no other children and were less likely to have a low educational level, to live below the poverty line, as well as less likely to be single or separated.

-Author, Year, Program/Trial Overall Quality Overall Rationale for Quality random ization concealment andom ization Nam e Kitzman et al, 1997 93 Rating Fair Rating Long-term attrition, lack of ITT analysis Yes adequate?
-Yes baseline?
-Probably yes or selection?
-Low Comments None Olds et al, 2007 94 (The Memphis Trial) Koniak-Griffin et al, 2002 175 Koniak-Griffin et al, 2003 171 Poor High and differential attrition Yes Probably yes Probably yes Some concerns Baseline characteristics only described for analysis sample after attrition (Early Intervention Program) Lam et al, 2009 100 Fair Several domains with little or no information No information No information Yes Low No information on some items, but no signal of inadequate randomization Larson, 1980 107 fair Differential attrition rates no No information Yes Some concerns Assignment not fully random.
-Assignment to groups B (G3) and C (G1) was random, ended when 80 subjects entered.
+Author, Year, Program/Trial Name Overall Quality Rating Overall Rationale for Quality Rating 1.
+Was method of randomization adequate?
+2. Was allocation concealment adequate?
+3. Were group characteris- tics balanced at baseline?
+Bias arising from randomiza- tion or selection?
+Comments --- ------------------------------ -- --- -- --- --- -- Kitzman et al, 1997 96 Olds et al, 2007 97 (The Memphis Fair Long-term attrition, lack of ITT analysis Yes Yes Probably yes Low None Trial) Koniak-Griffin et al, 2002 175 Koniak-Griffin et al, 2003 171 (Early Intervention Program) Poor High and differential attrition Yes Probably yes Probably yes Some concerns Baseline characteristics only described for analysis sample after attrition Lam et al, 2009 103 Fair Several domains with little or no information No information No information Yes Low No information on some items, but no signal of inadequate randomization Larson, 1980 110 Fair Differential attrition rates no No information Yes Some concerns Assignment not fully random.
+Assignment to groups B (G3) and C (G1) was random, ended when 80 participants entered.
 Then group A (G2) mothers were entered until predetermined date; analysis in this review limited to randomized groups.
-Low ell et al, 2011 114 (Child FIRST) Good Low potential bias arising from each domain.
+Lowell et al, 2011 117 (Child FIRST) Good Low potential bias arising from each domain.
 In areas of some concern, the researchers made attempts to correct for potential bias.
 Yes No Probably yes Some concerns The PI assigned families by coin toss, suggesting no concealment of allocation.
 Although there were some differences in maternal education and family CPW involvement history, differences do not appear to be the result of poor randomization.